GladysAssistant/v4-website/docs/integrations/zigbee2mqtt.md

 To make your device join the network, please refer to its manual.
 In most cases, a long press on the physical button allows this operation.

-Still in the same screen, click on the **Scan** button to ask the Zigbee network for the list of known devices.

-The devices already associated to your Zigbee network will appear in the list of detected features.
+The devices already associated to your Zigbee network will automatically appear in the list with detected features.
 You can rename them and associate them to a room using the drop-down list.

 ![Add a device](../../static/img/docs/en/configuration/zigbee2mqtt/z2m_add_device_en.png)